javad-mohamadi/martin-delivery/README.md

     php version 8.2, mysql version 8.0.32, composer version 2.4

 - run this project with docker
-*** Note that all these steps can be handled automatically with Docker, which will be added to the project soon ***
+- *** Note that all these steps can be handled automatically with Docker, which will be added to the project soon***
-      1. clone project from git
+     - clone project from git
-      2. copy .env.example to .env
+     - copy .env.example to .env
-      3. run "docker-compose up -d --build"
+     - run "docker-compose up -d --build"
-      4. run "docker exec -it martin-app sh"
+     - run "docker exec -it martin-app sh"
-      5. run "composer install"
+     - run "composer install"
-      6. run "php artisan migrate"
+     - run "php artisan migrate"
-      7. run "php artisan db:seed"
+     - run "php artisan db:seed"
-      8. run "php artisan passport:install"
+     - run "php artisan passport:install"
-      9. set CLIENT_WEB_ADMIN_ID and CLIENT_WEB_ADMIN_SECRET from oauth_client table
+     - set CLIENT_WEB_ADMIN_ID and CLIENT_WEB_ADMIN_SECRET from oauth_client table
-      10.done
+     - done

 - you can run the project by following the steps below: